-- Name and address of requestor - Other contact information, including telephone number and email address; - Identification of the requested records adequate for the Public Records Officer to locate the records (Including the dates and title or types of records requested if known); and - The date and time of day of the request. - c.
+- Name and address of requestor; - Other contact information, including telephone number and email address; - Identification of the requested records adequate for the Public Records Officer to locate the records (Including the dates and title or types of records requested if known); and - The date and time of day of the request. - d.
 Prioritization of records.
-The Public Records Officer may ask a requester to clarify and prioritize the records he or she is requesting so that the most important records may be provided first.
-A requestor need not prioritize a request. - d.
+The Public Records Officer may ask a requester to clarify and prioritize the records he or she is requesting so that the most important records may be provided first however a requestor is not required to prioritize a request. - e.
 Copies.
 If the requestor wishes to have copies of the records made instead of simply inspecting them, he or she should so indicate and make arrangements to make a deposit or pay for the copies, as further discussed in Section 9 below.
-Costs for copies are set out on the fee scheduled published periodically by the City Clerk and made available at the Public Records Center and on the City's web site.
+Costs for copies are set out on the fee scheduled published periodically by the City Clerk and made available at City Hall and on the City's website.

-- e.
+- f.
 Oral Requests.
 The Public Records Officer may accept requests for public records that contain the above information by telephone or in person.
-If an oral request is made, the Public Records Officer will confirm receipt of the information and the substance of the request in writing. - f.
+If an oral request is made, the Public Records Officer will confirm receipt of the information and the substance of the request in writing. - g.
 Requests made directly to City departments.
-Requests for public records that are made directly to departments shall be delivered to the Public Records Officer immediately upon receipt for coordinated processing.
-When request is fulfilled by a City Department, the final disposition will be provided to the Public Records Officer, who will maintain an index of requests as set forth in the records retention schedule. - g.
+Requests must be made to the City's Public Records Officer or designee.
+Requests for public records that are made directly to departments may be fulfilled by the department or may be delivered to the Public Records Officer for coordinated processing.
+When the request is fulfilled by a City department, the final disposition will be provided to the Public Records Officer, who will maintain an index of requests as set forth in the records retention schedule.
+Alternatively, a City staff person may instruct the requestor on the proper method to make a request to the City's Public Records Officer - h.
 Purpose of request.
-A requestor need not state the purpose of the request.
+Generally, a requestor need not state the purpose of the request.
 However, in an effort to clarify or prioritize a request and provide responsive records, the Public Records Officer may inquire about the nature or scope of the request.
-If the request is for a list of individuals, the Public Records Officer may ask the requestor if her/she intends to use the records for a commercial purpose.
+If the request is for a list of individuals, the Public Records Officer may require the requestor to indicate if he or she intends to use the records for a commercial purpose.
 The City is not authorized to provide lists of individuals for commercial purposes.